-Drug products: Kaletra, Lopinavir/Ritonavir Accord, Lopinavir/Ritonavir Mylan, Norvir, Ritonavir Accord, Ritonavir Mylan
+Drug products: Kaletra, Lopinavir/Ritonavir Accord, Lopinavir/Ritonavir Mylan, Norvir, Paxlovid, Ritonavir Accord, Ritonavir Mylan

-Both men and women have been included in the pivotal studies although few analyses of sex differences in effect have been presented.
-Diarrhea and severe lipid disturbances seems to be more common in men while lipodystrophy, nausea, kidney failure and liver injuries seem more common in women in treatments including ritonavir.
+In the treatment of HIV, few analyses of sex differences in effect of ritonavir specifically have been presented.
+Diarrhea and severe lipid disturbances are reported to be more common in men while lipodystrophy, nausea, and liver injuries are more common in women with ritonavir-based combination treatment.

 Antiretrovirals for treatment of HIV are always given as a combination of at least three medicines.
 Cobicistat is used to boost the effect of other antiretroviral drugs.
 As studies on HIV patients always include patients receiving combination therapy it is difficult to know which of the studied medicines that cause changes in effect and/or adverse events.